-4. With which requirements must cut carnations comply to be allowed in the United Kingdom?
+4. What requirements should cut carnations comply with to be

+allowed on the European market?

 What legal and non-legal requirements must my product comply with?

 Plant health

 Cut carnations exported to the EU, must comply with the EU legislation on plant health.
 The EU has laid down phytosanitary requirements to prevent the introduction and spread of organisms harmful to plants and plant products in the EU.